Tylerdevries/Portfolio-P1/README.md

 These buttons are in light blue and a deep green as I believe these soft colours suit the overall tone of the site.

+This section is where I first used a CSS wave effect created through createwaves.io.
+I used this effect at the bottom of this section to create a nice effect and divison between the sections of the site.

 ![654654564](https://user-images.githubusercontent.com/93283135/147096456-d06fdae7-918b-45a4-973f-f77e46be3f41.PNG)

 ### The Companies Section: